 Between credit cards, retail card balances and even medical bills, it can be a challenge to keep up with multiple streams of debt.
 A personal loan for debt consolidation can make it easier to manage your monthly payments and stay on top of your finances.
-You might even qualify for a lower interest rate that proves easier on your wallet.
+You might even qualify for a lower interest rate that proves easier on your wallet, even with a high loan amount.

 Ready to get started?
 Follow this guide to find the best personal loans for debt consolidation.

 Either way, many people are successful in lowering their monthly payments and getting out of debt with a personal loan.
-There’s also the added bonus of improving your credit score.
+There’s also the added bonus of improving your credit score without taking out a home equity loan or otherwise leveraging your current assets.
 If you make all your monthly payments on time, your score will get a boost.

 You’ll never know what kind of rates you’ll qualify for until you reach out to lenders.
 It’s a good idea to talk to several lenders and shop around for different rates before you agree to take out a personal loan.
 Take a look at our picks for the best personal loans for debt consolidation.